 The Master's thesis will be prepared at the Institut Polytechnique de Paris.
 The recommended Master-2 program is "Materials Science and Nano-Objects".
 Students choose their courses in coordination with the program's supervisor.

-Participants in the master's double degree program will receive a monthly mobility allowance of 300 euros/month from the French-German University for ten months during their stay in France.
+Participants in the master's double degree program will receive a monthly mobility allowance of 300 euros/month (350 euros/month from the winter semester 2023/2024) from the French-German University for ten months during their stay in France.

 We endeavour to assist participants by finding affordable accommodation on the campus of Institut Polytechnique de Paris.